kezzico/rootserver-examples/api+website/README.md

 sudo apt-get install mailutils
 ```

+Set the value of `NO_REPLY_EMAIL_ADDRESS` in prod.env and sandbox.env to match the domain name of your server.

+*Optional* Add an spf record to the domain name pointing at the VPS's IP address.

 **JWT**

 JWT authentication is used by the API.
 To generate a JWT secret, run the following command: